 Your transitional pension rate is compared to the rate of the pension you would receive under the current income test.
 You will keep receiving the transitional rate while it is more than the current rate.
 As soon as the current rate is the same or more than your transitional rate, you will be paid under the current means test.
 You will no longer be eligible for the transitional rate.

 Changes like having more or less income can alter the amount of your pension payment.
 You cannot go back to your transitional rate if you start receiving the current rate because of a change in your circumstances.

-The amount of Carer Payment you get depends on your income and assets of both the carer and the person receiving care.
+The amount of Carer Payment depends on the income and assets of both the carer and the person receiving care.